-Thailand country profile - BBC News
+Thailand country profile

 Maha Vajiralongkorn, the 10th Thai monarch of the Chakri dynasty, was proclaimed king in December 2016.

-He succeeded former King Bhumibol Adulyadej, the world's longest reigning monarch, who died on 13 October 2016.
+He succeeded his father King Bhumibol Adulyadej, the world's longest reigning monarch at the time, who had died in October.

-He has been active in the military.
 He has not achieved the same level of popularity as his widely-revered father, and there has been criticism of his lifestyle.

 Prime minister: Prayuth Chan-ocha